 “Is the train even running tonight?”
-Nick asked after they waited for several minutes.
+Jack asked after they waited for several minutes.

 “I heard it squealing in the distance earlier when I was on the street.
 But maybe they shut down early.”

-“We’ll wait five more minutes,” Nick said.
+“We’ll wait five more minutes,” Jack said.
 “Then we’ll Uber it.”